juliesymons/juliesymons/GettingStarted.md

 ### Operators

+An *operator* combines one or more tensor fields to create a new tensor field.
+For example the + operator can be used to combine two tensor fields with the same shape and tensor order into a new field with the same shape and order, where each tensor element is the sum of the corresponding tensor elements in the operands.

-- built-in
+#### built-in operators
+* Basic
+* algabraic and transcendental
+* signal processing
+* cognitive models
+See operator api (add link) or appendix A? where does convolve belong?

-- feedback operator
+#### feedback operator

+`<==`

-- user-defined GPU operators
+#### user-defined GPU operators

+`GPUOperator`

-- user-defined CPU operators
+#### user-defined CPU operators

+`Operator`

 ### Compute Graph